Scale-free congestion clusters in large-scale traffic networks: a continuum modeling study: Concluding remarks

 In this study, we examined the spatiotemporal statistics of traffic congestion on large-scale networks within a macroscopic continuum framework.
 Solving the Aw-Rascle-Zhang model on lattice networks of varying sizes, we extracted congestion clusters and analyzed the distribution of their size $S$.
 The cluster size exhibits approximate power-law behavior over a wide range.

-More importantly, when rescaled by the linear system size $L\sim\sqrt{N}$, the distributions for different network sizes collapse onto a nearly universal curve, indicating finite-size scaling with a cutoff scale proportional to $L$.
+More importantly, when rescaled by the linear system size $L\sim\sqrt{N}$, the distributions for different network sizes collapse onto a nearly universal curve, indicating finite-size scaling proportional to $L$.
 The scaling behavior remains robust under variations of the density threshold.
 These results demonstrate that scale-free spatiotemporal congestion statistics and their system-size dependence can emerge intrinsically from networked continuum traffic dynamics under non-equilibrium conditions.